 If you would like to know more about the responsible pet ownership project, please call Council’s Companion Animals Education Officer on 6660 0300.

 Download and complete the Animal Adoption Form below.
-Make an appointment to view animals with a Council ranger on (02) 6660 0300.
-At your appointment the ranger will discuss the animal's temperament as witnessed while in Council care and the health...
+Make an appointment to view animals with the Companion Animals Education Officer on (02) 6660 0300.
+At your appointment the Companion Animals Education Officer will discuss the animal's temperament...

-About the Pound The Casino Pound is renowned statewide for excellence in care and re-housing of lost and abandoned dogs and cats.
-It is the diligence of Richmond Valley Council rangers which sees every attempt made to re-home animals who have a friendly...
+About the Shelter The Casino Shelter is renowned statewide for excellence in care and re-housing of lost and abandoned dogs and cats.
+It is the diligence of the Companion Animals Education Officer which sees every attempt made to re-home animals who have...

 As a responsible owner you are required to keep your animals details up-to-date.
 Change of address and/or change of owner forms must be completed and lodged with council.
 Please visit this area of the website to complete your forms.